onosproject/onos-config/docs/deployment.md

 2019/05/15 07:10:58 device-1-device-simulator:10161 SetResponse response:<path:<elem:<name:"system" > elem:<name:"clock" > elem:<name:"config" > elem:<name:"timezone-name" > > op:UPDATE >
 ```

-Once the update has been successful, you should be able to read the updated state of the device
+If the update was successful, you should be able to read the updated state of the device
 through the northbound API:

 ```bash